chinsiang99/aws-cloud-practinioner-prep/03.cloud-technology/README.md

 In summary, AWS Storage Gateway is a powerful solution for organizations looking to integrate their on-premises infrastructure with AWS cloud storage, offering flexibility, security, and cost efficiency for a wide range of storage use cases.

+## When to Use AWS Storage Gateway:

+- You need to connect on-premises applications to AWS storage services.
+- You require a hybrid storage solution that integrates both on-premises and cloud storage.
+- You want to back up on-premises data to AWS without changing your existing infrastructure.
+- You are looking to migrate data or workloads from on-premises to AWS gradually.
+- You need a tape backup solution that leverages cloud storage while retaining the tape-based workflow.

 ## AWS backup

 AWS Backup is a fully managed backup service that centralizes and automates the backup of data across AWS services and on-premises environments.
 It simplifies the process of setting up and managing backups, providing a unified backup policy and management framework to protect your data.
 AWS Backup ensures that your data is securely backed up and can be easily restored when needed, helping you meet regulatory and compliance requirements.